 As organizations modernize legacy systems and move to cloud or hybrid environments, data migration is no longer a one-time technical task.
 Failed or delayed migrations have made it clear that success depends on structure, not just tools.
 This is where a data migration framework becomes essential.
 In fact, a well-defined framework provides a repeatable, governed approach to planning, executing, and validating data movement across systems while minimizing risk and disruption.

 The need for structure is backed by numbers.
-Moreover, industry research shows that nearly 80% of data migration projects run over budget or miss deadlines, often due to poor planning, unclear ownership, and a lack of validation.
+According to Gartner, nearly 83% of data migration projects either fail outright or exceed their original budget and timeline.
 Additionally, organizations that follow a formal migration framework report faster execution, fewer data quality issues, and up to 40% reduction in migration errors, especially in large-scale cloud and multi-platform migrations.

 In this blog, we explain what a data migration framework is, its key phases and components, and how it helps organizations deliver predictable, secure, and scalable migration outcomes.